lasuzuki/dtn-gcp/README.md

 Once the VM is started you can `SSH` directly into the VM.

+## SSH in the Google Cloud Instance

+Mac and Linux support SSH connection natively.
+You just need to generate an SSH key pair (public key/private key) to connect securely to the virtual machine.

+To generate the SSH key pair to connect securely to the virtual machine, follow these steps:

+1. Enter the following command in Terminal: ssh-keygen -t rsa .
+2. It will start the key generation process.
+3. You will be prompted to choose the location to store the SSH key pair.
+4. Press `ENTER` to accept the default location
+5. Now run the following command: `cat ~/.ssh/id_rsa.pub .`
+6. It will display the public key in the terminal.
+7. Highlight and copy this key

+Back in the Google Cloud Console, click Compute Engine, then on VM Instantces.
+Click on the VM instance you would like to SSH, the click Edit on the top toolbar.
+At the bottom of the page, locate the `SSH Keys` section.
+Click on `Add Item`.
+On the text field, paste the SSH key and hit `Save`

+Now you can just type `ssh IP.IP.IP.IP` and you will be on the VM.

 ## Getting Started with  ION

 The latest version of ION (4.0.1) can be downloaded [here](https://sourceforge.net/projects/ion-dtn/files/ion-open-source-4.0.1.tar.gz/download)